apocalyptech/exordium/docs/apache_deployment_howto.rst

 The default Python provided by CentOS is still 2.7, and I'd wanted to use Python 3 for this project.
-I used the `IUS Repository <https://ius.io/GettingStarted/>`_ to give me the version I wanted, and used ``python34u`` at the time.
+I used the `IUS Repository <https://ius.io/GettingStarted/>`_ to give me the version I wanted, and used ``python36u``.
 The full list of packages I installed, after activating IUS, was:

-- python34u
+- python36u
-- python34u-pip
+- python36u-pip
-- python34u-mod_wsgi *(this package was actually only in ius-devel at the time)*
+- python36u-mod_wsgi
-- python34u-devel
+- python36u-devel
 - mariadb-devel

 The last two packages were required at one point for building the mysql client